-Amazon S3 is known to be a promising, stable and highly scalable online storage solution.
+Amazon S3 is known to be a promising, stable, and highly scalable online storage solution.
 This what is Amazon S3 tutorial will help you get a basic understanding of Amazon S3 from scratch.
 You’ll also learn how to create an AWS S3 bucket.

-Following topics are covered in this blog:
+The following topics are covered in this blog:

 Watch this AWS S3 video by Intellipaat:

 Amazon Simple Storage Service (AWS S3) is a scalable, high-speed, low-cost, and fully managed object storage service provided by Amazon Web Services (AWS).
 S3 provides customers with secure and durable storage of their data in the form of objects, which are organized into buckets, and can be accessed through APIs and web-based interfaces.